UNDP-Data/geohub/CONTRIBUTING.md

     - map: Components used in map (/map) page.
       - data: The components for Data tabs
       - layers: The components for Layers tabs
-        - header: The components for Layer header
         - order: The components for layer ordering feature
         - raster: The components for raster layer
         - vector: The components for vector layer
       - plugins: Maplibre plugins used in map app
+    - storymap: Components used for storymaps
   - util
 - lib
   - config: There are constant variables for app, and also user config settings.
   - helper: Javascript's helper functions used in frontend and backend are here
   - server: Javascript funcitons used in only backend are here.
-    - api: it manages all server endpoints. open api document is generated from this folder.
+    - api: it manages actual implementation of all server endpoints. open api document is generated from this folder.
   - stac: STAC server configulations
   - types: All interfaces should be filed in this repo.
 - routes: It manages APIs and Pages.
-  - (app): It manages pages which has both header and footer.
+  - (app): It manages pages.
   - api: GeoHub API codes are here.
+This should be the same folder structure with `/lib/server/api`.
-  - +layout.svelte: This will be used across (app), (auth) and (map).
+  - +layout.svelte: This will be used across the application.
 See the [advanced layout](https://kit.svelte.dev/docs/advanced-routing#advanced-layouts) in official sveltekit doc.
 - stores: it manages svelte store.
 We should not use stores globally!!
 Use [Context API](https://learn.svelte.dev/tutorial/context-api) together with store in the parent component.
 - hooks.server.ts: it manages authentication and CORS, and permanent redirecting.